melodiemyst/BorderlessToggle/README.md

 - Anti-cheat protected games may block window manipulation
 - Best used in windowed mode
 - While the program is running, using F11 in YouTube and elsewhere might not work properly, so make sure to quit the program once you stop using it

+## Download
+Go to **Releases** and download BorderlessToggle-x64.zip

+## Credits
+Made with AutoHotkey and questionable levels of motivation.